Section 58 of the Constitution Act, 1867: Purpose and interpretation

-The proposal for the term "superintendent", considered a "humble designation" in place of "lieutenant governor", appears to have come from the British Colonial Secretary, Lord Carnarvon, who favoured a strong central government.
-However, the delegates rejected the proposal, and "lieutenant governor" was restored in the draft.

 In the latter part of the 19th century, a dispute arose about the constitutional status of the Lieutenant Governors.
 The federal government, led by Sir John A. Macdonald, asserted that the Governor General was the only representative of the monarch, capable of exercising the prerogative powers.
 Macdonald's position was that the lieutenant governors were statutory officers, but not representatives of the monarch, and therefore did not have the full set of prerogative powers which the monarch's representative possessed.
 Instead, the lieutenant governors were federal officials, and would serve a role in harmonising provincial policies with the policies of the federal government.

 The alternative view, primarily set forth by Oliver Mowat, the Premier of Ontario, and Honoré Mercier, the Premier of Quebec, was that the lieutenant governors were equally the monarch's representative and therefore could exercise all of the prerogative powers of the monarch in matters relating to the provincial government.
 The implication of this approach was that by the principles of responsible government, the lieutenant governors would largely follow the advice of the provincial governments, not the federal government.

-The dispute was resolved by the Judicial Committee of the Privy Council, at that time the highest court for the British Empire, in a pair of cases decided in 1897, six years after Macdonald’s death.
+The dispute was resolved by the Judicial Committee of the Privy Council, at that time the highest court for the British Empire, in a pair of cases decided in 1897, six years after Macdonald's death.
 In a reference case from Ontario concerning the power of the provinces to appoint Queen's counsel, the Judicial Committee confirmed that the lieutenant governors are the representative of the monarch and therefore could exercise the prerogative power to appoint lawyers as Queen's counsel.
 In the second case, Liquidators of Maritime Bank, the Judicial Committee again held that the lieutenant governors represented the monarch, and therefore could assert the prerogative right of the monarch to be paid first in the distribution of the estate of a bankrupt.